Rupert Bruce-Mitford: Return to Sutton Hoo

 The first volume of The Sutton Hoo Ship-Burial finally appeared in 1975.
 It focused on the larger issues of the burial—such as the site, the excavations, the ship, the date of the burial, and the questions of whom it honoured, and whether or not it was a cenotaph.
-The book was widely welcomed.
-A. J. Taylor, then president of the Society of Antiquaries, hailed the publication as "one of the great books of the century", and the art critic Terence Mullaly suggested it marked a "com[ing] of age" for archaeology, writing that it "sets standards for archaeologists everywhere".
+The book was widely welcomed; A. J. Taylor, then president of the Society of Antiquaries, hailed the publication as "one of the great books of the century".
+The book was "splendid", wrote Birgit Arrhenius, and to Biddle, "the firm foundation on which all subsequent work on the site and on the contents of the mound will safely rest".
+Cramp wrote of "the consistently high standard of argument and presentation" in the work, and even beyond the specific site of Sutton Hoo, the art critic Terence Mullaly suggested the book "sets standards for archaeologists everywhere".
+The authors and the museum, James Graham-Campbell wrote in Antiquity, "merit every congratulation on the appearance of this first volume".

-Also in 1975, Bruce-Mitford relinquished his role as Keeper of the Department of British and Medieval Antiquities to spend two years as Research Keeper.
-This period was the only time during Bruce-Mitford's career which he was able to devote exclusively to Sutton Hoo.
-Amongst some internal conflict, some of the museum's trustees, led by Eric Fletcher, Baron Fletcher, sought to refuse to permit Bruce-Mitford the last six months; the effort was stymied by the advocacy of Sir Grahame Clark and A. J. Taylor, who had seen the first volume of The Sutton Hoo Ship-Burial shortly after printing, and were able to report being "impressed ... by the copiousness and quality of the volume".
-During this period, in 1976, Bruce-Mitford was also elected a Fellow of the British Academy.
+Also in 1975, Bruce-Mitford relinquished his role as keeper of the Department of British and Medieval Antiquities to spend two years as research keeper.
+This period was the only time during his career which he was able to devote exclusively to Sutton Hoo.
+Amidst some internal conflict, some of the museum's trustees, led by Eric Fletcher, Baron Fletcher, sought to terminate the keepership six months early; the effort was thwarted by the advocacy of Sir Grahame Clark and A. J. Taylor, who had seen the first volume of The Sutton Hoo Ship-Burial shortly after printing, and were able to report being "impressed ... by the copiousness and quality of the volume".
+During this period, in 1976, Bruce-Mitford was also elected a fellow of the British Academy.